jeffsrepoaccount/JeffsArduinoTimingChannels/readme.md

 #define CHANNEL1_ON_IS_HIGH        false

 // A water pump channel triggering a relay, initially off
-// for 1 hour followed by 1 minute of running.
+// for 3 hours followed by 1 minute of running.
 #define CHANNEL2_OUTPUT_PIN         6
 #define CHANNEL2_ON_SECONDS         1 * 60          // 1 min
-#define CHANNEL2_OFF_SECONDS        1 * 60 * 60     // 1 hr
+#define CHANNEL2_OFF_SECONDS        3 * 60 * 60     // 3 hrs
 #define CHANNEL2_INITIAL_STATE      false
 // Another way to think of this parameter
 #define CHANNEL2_SWITCHES_NORMALLY  false